 How can one individual be involved with so much locally, regionally, nationally and globally?
-This has become the question WMF Staff seeks to answer when they think of Brian Juma Omala of Kenya.
+This has become the question WMI Staff seeks to answer when they think of Brian Juma Omala of Kenya.

-Brian (pictured above, second from left) is a graduate with a degree in community resource management from Kenyatta University (2011-2015).
+Brian is a graduate with a degree in community resource management from Kenyatta University (2011-2015).
 As a graduate of management, we can tell that he was fully prepared through his education and experiences to take on community issues and plan his time well.

 What sets Brian apart is his commitment to networking.
 No organization, project or mission is too small or too distant.
 Some of his involvements since graduation earlier this year are global in scope, but ultimately benefit his community and nation.
-Utilizing his growing network and his ability to connect his background and community needs to the missions of organizations and opportunities worldwide, Brian is shaping the way WMF defines global success as a WMF Alumni.
+Utilizing his growing network and his ability to connect his background and community needs to the missions of organizations and opportunities worldwide, Brian is shaping the way WMI defines global success as a WMI Graduate Scholar.

 Brian’s message is clear: research, network, apply, and apply again.
 Pathways will open up for those who are dedicated, involved and have a clear vision to use his or her talents to benefit others.

 Tom Wells ,WMI founder and president, said, “Brian is a wonderful example of what one young person can do when he or she sets his or her mind and heart to making a difference.”